Jeff Burton: Post–racing career and Business ventures

 On January 9, 2023, a consortium consisting of Jeff Burton Autosports, Inc., DEJ Management, Kevin Harvick Incorporated, and Trackhouse Racing Team purchased the CARS Tour.

 Personal life

 Burton is the younger brother of Ward Burton, who is a former Cup Series driver.
 Married to wife Kim, they have two children: Paige and Harrison.
-Harrison, like his father, is a NASCAR driver, and currently races in the Cup Series.
+Harrison, like his father, is a NASCAR driver, and currently races in the Cup Series, and is the winner of the 2024 Coke Zero Sugar 400.
 Burton also has another brother, Brian, who did not drive in NASCAR but rather took over the family's construction business.
-Burton currently resides in Huntersville, North Carolina.

 Burton's family ancestry can be traced back through Colonial Virginia where the landing of his earliest ancestor Richard Burton came over to the Jamestown Colony in the 1630s.
 The earliest his ancestry goes is back to the 1200s with his ancestor Rodger de Burghton.

 Burton is a fan of Bruce Lee.
 At the Coca-Cola 500 at Twin Ring Motegi in Japan, he raced a special Bruce Lee paint scheme on his No. 99 Ford.